ARE HOUSING CO-OPS PART OF

 HASTINGS' LOCAL PLAN?

 One of our members regularly attended the Hastings Housing Strategy over the last year beating the drum for housing co-ops and community led housing.
-While this is mentioned in the strategy, there are no solid commitments to community led housing.
+While CLH is mentioned in the strategy, there are no solid commitments to community led housing.
 It's purely notional.
-The request to allocate a dedicated 10% of the housing budget to CLH was repeatedly ignored in the drafts, which would have at least given willing groups some concrete commitment and support to help them take control of their housing and loosen the grip of landlords and extortionate rents in the housing market.
+The request to allocate a dedicated 10% of the housing budget to CLH was repeatedly ignored in the strategy drafts, which would have at least given willing community groups some concrete commitment and support to help them take control of their housing, and loosen the grip of landlords and extortionate rents in the housing market.

-As a housing co-op, we were also stalled at the first step of our building development with Hastings Commons.
-The Register of Interest we were told would take 2 weeks never emerged.
-This was for a 14 unit pre-fab development over a carp park, making use of per-existing space rather than building on green space or flood areas.
+As a housing co-op, we were also stalled at the first step of our building development with Hastings Commons on Crystal Square.
+The Register of Interest we were told would take 2 weeks has never emerged.
+This was for a 14 unit pre-fab development over a car park, making use of pre-existing space, rather than building on green space or floodplains.
 In April it will be over a year since that first step.
 The role of the council is to enable it's community, not gatekeep.
 We know what we need and we are willing, we shouldn't be obstructed.
-This development could be well under way providing housing for a number of families as well as a cohesive and robust cooperative community and the start of a dynamic and much needed movement.
+This development could be well under way now, providing housing for a number of families, as well as a cohesive and robust cooperative community, and the start of a dynamic and much needed movement.
 While we are pushing on with a much smaller development we will have more control over, the larger development is just another discarded beautiful 'what if' gathering dust.
-No commitment on a broader or individual project level.
+No commitment on a broader or individual project level, just silence.

 CORNWALL HAS A DEDICATED HOUSING STRATEGY FOR COMMUNITY LED HOUSING AND NOW SO DO BRIGHTON & HOVE, LITERALLY NEXT DOOR TO US.
 WHY DOESN'T HASTINGS?